The third webinar of the joint series in collaboration with Ag2Nut

 News and events

-Are you presenting at the upcoming ANH Academy Week in Accra?
+Are you presenting at the upcoming ANH Academy Week in Hyderabad?
 Or would you just like to improve your presentation skills?
 This is a session for you!

 I would be grateful if you could circulate this information among your students and colleagues.
 This will be particularly interesting for students and practitioners working on agriculture, food and nutrition in low and middle-income countries.

 After having followed 120 farmers in Ghana, India, and Nepal for almost 3,500 days across a whole agricultural season, an IMMANA funded project exploring the use of accelerometry-based technologies for measuring energy expenditure has published a field manual for practitioners.